Beaux-Arts architecture: Germany

 Germany is one of the countries where the Beaux-Arts style was well received, along with Baroque Revival architecture.
-The style was especially popular and most prominently featured in the now non-existent region of Prussia during the German Empire.
+The style was especially popular and most prominently featured in the now non-existent Kingdom of Prussia during the German Empire.
 The best example of Beaux-Arts buildings in Germany today are the Bode Museum in Berlin, and the Laeiszhalle and Hochschule für Musik und Theater Hamburg in Hamburg.